Sensitive Stomach Dog Food | Canine Health

 This option also avoids poultry by-product meals (a low-quality canine food ingredient), all artificial preservatives and colors and flavors, as well as corn, wheat and soy products.

 This formula does include Blue’s famous LifeSource Bits which add vital nutrients and antioxidants prepared in a low heat environment to preserve their full nutritional value.
-This is a complete and balanced dog diet to consider for your sensitive stomach pup.
+This is a complete and balanced dog food for sensitive digestive systems, definitely one to consider for your pup.

 2. Royal Canin HP Hypoallergenic Dog Food